oshihirii/Python2.7MongoBottle/README.md

 **Set Up OpenShift Online Account and Install Client Tools (on Fedora)**

 - Create an account on http://openshift.com
-- Download and install the clients tool via the terminal with:
+- Download and install the Clients Tools via the terminal with:

         [me@my ~] su
         Password: